NChinniKrishna/Brainwave_Matrix_Intern/README.md

 # ATM Interface Project

 ## Project Description
 This project is a simple, console-based ATM (Automated Teller Machine) simulation developed in Java as part of an internship task for Brainwave Matrix Solutions.
 The goal is to demonstrate the use of object-oriented programming principles by simulating basic banking operations such as user authentication, balance inquiry, deposit, and withdrawal functionalities.
-The project is structured using multiple classes including `ATM`, `User`, `BankDatabase`, `Transaction`, and `ATMInterface`, each responsible for specific operations, making the code modular and easy to understand.
+The project is structured using multiple classes including `ATM`, `UserInterface`, `ATMOpeartionImpl`, and `ATMInterface`, each responsible for specific operations, making the code modular and easy to understand.

 The interface is text-based and runs in a terminal or IDE console.
 It prompts the user to log in and provides a menu to perform transactions.
 The data is handled through simple in-memory structures rather than actual databases, making it ideal for learning and demonstration purposes.

+**Implemented Features:**

+- Balance Enquiry
+- WithdrawAmount
+- Deposit
+- MiniStatement

+This project was developed using Java in the Eclipse IDE and managed with Git.

 ## Installation
 To install and run this project: